cade510/cade510/README.md

-Hi, I'm Cade!
+## 👋 Hi, I'm Cade Alheim

-I am interested in learning more about programming and software development.

-- I’m currently working on a mobile app project
-- I’m currently learning Dart/Flutter
-- I’m looking to collaborate on mobile app development and web development projects.
+I'm a senior Informatics student with a concentration in Computer Science at Indiana University South Bend.

+🚀 I'm currently developing **HelpOut**, a Flutter-based mobile app designed to connect people with volunteer opportunities in their communities.

+### 🛠️ HelpOut features include:
+- Event creation and management
+- Geolocation-based filtering
+- User sign-ups and tracking
+- Firebase integration for real-time data handling

+I'm passionate about building meaningful tech that brings people together.

-- How to reach me: cademike@rocketmail.com
+📬 Feel free to reach out: **cademike@rocketmail.com**